wookey-project/ewok-kernel/doc/devices.rst

      - Do not modify main thread's state

 The ``IRQ_ISR_FORCE_MAINTHREAD`` may be required by devices needing some highly responsive software.
-Because of the not so negligeable impact on the scheduling policy, using this value is submitted to specific permissions.
+Because of the not so negligible impact on the scheduling policy, using this value requires specific permissions.

 Note that user ISRs are not executed synchronously:

    * ISR treatment is postponed
    * Acknowledgement of the hardware device's interrupt is not executed by the user ISR.
-It's done by the *posthooks*, described hereafter
+It is done by the *posthooks*, described hereafter

 Acknowledging interrupts with *posthooks*
 """""""""""""""""""""""""""""""""""""""""

-*Posthook* mechanism permits to synchronously acknowledge external interrupts, when their are handled by the kernel, before their management is postponed to be managed by a user ISR handler.
+*Posthook* mechanism allows to synchronously acknowledge external interrupts, when they are handled by the kernel, before their management is postponed to be managed by a user ISR handler.

 Device interrupt acknowledgements may vary from one device to another.
 They are usually a sequence of reads, writes or masks of some device registers.
-EwoK provides a small API to make the kernel managing all these in a safe way.
+EwoK provides a small API to make the kernel managing all these in generic and a safe way.
 Posthook API is mostly used to acknowledge hardware device interrupts.

 .. list-table::